taganz/react-biosim/docs/Creatures.md

 - Creatures give mass to offspring at birth
 - Creatures will die if mass is zero

+## brain

+- Creature's brain consist of a neural network with sensors, neurons and actions
+- Brain consumes a energy proportional to the number of neurons and actions

 ## actions

+- Creatures spend some energy every step for every action available in its brain.

 ### movement